Robert Lowry (hymn writer): Early life

 Robert Lowry was born in Philadelphia, Pennsylvania, on March 12, 1826.
-He was the son of Crozier Lowry, who had emigrated from Northern Ireland in the early part of the 19th century.
+He was the son of Crozier Lowry, who had emigrated from Ulster, in the north of Ireland in the early part of the 19th century.
 In 1843, when he was 17, Robert underwent an experience of religious conversion.
 As a result he left the Associate Presbyterian Church of North America, his parents' church, and joined the First Baptist Church of Philadelphia, where he worked enthusiastically as a Sunday School teacher and chorister.

 In 1848 Lowry was encouraged by his pastor, The Rev. Geo.
 B. Ide, D.D., to prepare for a life's work in the Christian ministry.
 With this end in view, Lowry began studies at the University at Lewisburg (now Bucknell University).
 The university was then newly chartered, and its lack of premises meant that classes were held in the basement of the Baptist church.
 By this time Lowry was building a reputation both as a preacher and hymn-writer, and he displayed his talents by organizing the college choir and teaching music to his fellow-students.
 In 1854 he graduated with the highest honors, and in the same year was ordained into the Baptist ministry.
 Also in that year he married Anna Rhees Loxley.